DVTMbedded/MqttLight/README.md

 # Prerequisitives
 1. MQTT broker installed on a local machine.
 If the broker is installed on a Linux server, check the firewall permissions: https://mosquitto.org
-2. MQTT client configured as a published, in order to be able to control the LEDs - for example Home Assistant: https://www.home-assistant.io
+2. MQTT client configured as a publisher, in order to be able to control the LEDs - for example Home Assistant: https://www.home-assistant.io

 # Configuration